silaspe/maths/docs/rand.md

 .

-I hope you have a good Monday
+I hope you have a good Monday!

 .